-Today, my role as the Seafood & Plastics Project Manager for the Surfrider Foundation bridges science, policy, and community action.
-I collaborate with oyster farmers, coastal advocates, businesses, and policymakers to reduce marine debris and plastic pollution, advance plastic-free infrastructure solutions, and strengthen the resilience of coastal communities.
+Today, my role as the Seafood Project Manager for the Surfrider Foundation bridges science, policy, and community action.
+I collaborate with oyster farmers, coastal advocates, businesses, and policymakers to find common ground and solutions that support both environmental and economic resilience of coastal communities.

 My work is guided by the belief that curiosity, care, and collaboration can transform small actions into meaningful change for our coasts and our world.